JanHempelmann/betapy/README.md

 Development of betapy was supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI Grant-in-Aid for Research Activity Start-up, Grant Number JP23KF0224.
 The underlying research work was done in the group of Prof. Fumiyasu Oba at the Institute of Science Tokyo, formerly Tokyo Institute of Technology.
-Early versions of the code were developed during doctoral research funded by the Deutsche Forschungsgemeinschaft (DFG) through the Collaborative Research Centre SFB 917 "Nanoswitches".
+Early versions of the code were developed during doctoral research funded by the Deutsche Forschungsgemeinschaft (DFG) through the Collaborative Research Centre FB 917 "Nanoswitches".
+Projected force constants were conceived in the group of Prof. Richard Dronskowski at the RWTH Aachen University.

 ---